 - Provincial digital and information technology

-We are in the midst of a thoughtful engagement process that starts from a place of appreciating that there are benefits to patients and partners in having a provincial approach to some aspects of health care service delivery, but that local considerations must be factored into any new service delivery models and these considerations should inform the depth or extent of provincial service delivery.
+Our engagement process starts from a place of appreciating that there are benefits to patients and partners in having a provincial approach to some aspects of health care service delivery, but that local considerations must be factored into any new service delivery models and these considerations should inform the depth or extent of provincial service delivery.

-Between January and March 2019, a series of assessments and consultations will take place with health-care leaders, providers, and partners, including union leaders, to collect and analyse data to inform drivers for potential change and service enhancement; and to help shape the design of any future service delivery models.
+In early 2019, a series of assessments and consultations took place with health care leaders, providers, and partners, including union leaders, to collect and analyze data to inform drivers for potential change and service enhancement; and to help shape the design of any future service delivery models.